mshjri/give-me-my-fonts/README.md

 Adobe hides your font files by making both the directory hidden and obscure, and the actual names of the fonts.
 The script only does the following:

-1. Copies the fonts (only the ones **managaged with TypeKit/Creative Cloud**) from the hidden, cryptic Adobe app filesystem netherworld into a folder called "Adobe Creative Cloud Fonts" in your HOME directory.
+1. Copies the fonts (only the ones **managaged with TypeKit/Creative Cloud**) from the hidden, cryptic Adobe app filesystem into a folder called "Adobe Creative Cloud Fonts" in your HOME directory.
 2. Uses [Pillow](https://pypi.python.org/pypi/Pillow) (the ‘friendly’ PIL fork) to read font data since the fonts themselveves are also hidden *and* obscured by being named things like `.232343.otf`
 3. If you don't have Pillow/PIL installed, it will attempt to download and install the python package manager `pip` (if you don't already have it) and install Pillow.
 (Which needs sudo access.)